 Creating the design for your blog is the fun part!
 But if you want to build a theme by yourself from scratch, it’s also the most challenging part.
 This is where the premade themes come in handy.
-Developers already created many (free) themes for you to use.
-You only need to adjust it to your own liking.
-You can search online for themes.
-My advice : keep it simple.
-A minimalistic design ensures that your visitors won’t get overwhelmed and distracted.
-A minimalistic design ensures that your visitors won’t get distracted.
-Put the emphasis on your content.
+You can go for a free theme or you can choose a premium theme if you have the budget for it.

-After buying and downloading the theme, all you have to do now is install it.
+After buying and downloading the theme, all you have to do is install it.
 In your WordPress Dashboard go to Appearance -> Theme’s -> Add New -> Upload Theme -> Choose the theme from your hard drive -> Install -> Tadaa!
 That’s it.

-Familiarize yourself with the WordPress Dashboard
+Familiarize yourself with the WordPress dashboard

 There are several configurations for each blog site that you should set immediately.:

-It’s important to do this before you start publishing your posts, because from the moment you link web pages internally, it becomes more and more difficult to change the url structure for every page.
+It’s important to do this before you start publishing your posts because, from the moment you link web pages internally, it becomes more and more difficult to change the URL structure for every page.

-Go to Site identity and then click on Site icon at the bottom of the page.
+- Click on Site icon at the bottom of the page.
 This is where you can change your favicon.

-Okay, you’re almost done.
+You’re almost done.
 Before your website is ready to launch, you just need some plug-ins to run your site properly.
-Plug-ins add particular features to your blog, so you don’t have to work with code yourself.
+Plugins add particular features to your blog, so you don’t have to work with code yourself.

 Step 4: Analyze your blog

-Install Analytics en Webmaster tools
+Install Google Analytics

-Monitoring your websites traffic with Analytics gives very valuable insights.
+Monitoring your website traffic with Analytics gives very valuable insights.
 For instance, which pages are being visited the most, the number of visitors to your website, the time they spend on it, where they’re from, etc. Using Analytics helps you discover which content people are really interested in or which content they are not so interested in.

-Once you’ve created the account, you’ll receive a tracking code that you have to set-up on your website.
+Once you’ve created the account, you’ll receive a tracking code that you have to set up on your website.

-You should also open a Google Webmaster Tools account and add this account on to your site as well.
+You should also open a Google Webmaster Tools account and add this account to your site as well.
 Webmaster Tools signals Google to crawl your website for new content.
 This will eventually contribute to a better Google ranking.

 Check for the options for your customized email address with your hosting provider.

-Step 6: Create an email list
+Step 6: Start building an email list

 Why do you need an email list?

 A mailing list is essential for your blog!
-Visitors who have visited your website before and have made the effort of leaving you their email address, are genuinely interested in the content you will share in the future.
+Visitors who have visited your website before and have made the effort of leaving you their email address, are genuinely interested in the content you’re going to share in the future.

 Step 8: Finishing Touch

-Before you begin creating content, it can be useful to outline the why, how and what you plan to do, and what you would like to accomplish.
+Before you begin creating content, it can be useful to outline the why, how, and what you plan to do, and what you would like to accomplish.
 Pen down which topics you are planning to cover.
 Which topics are relevant and which aren’t.
 Who is going to read your blog?
 Which benefits will your future readers gain by reading it?
 By identifying these things you give direction to your blog.